70Hz to 1KHz

 One other fact to point out is the range of a pickup signal, which is in the lower 25% of the pro signal level.
 This falls as well within the first quarter of the Threshold knob’s rotation range.
 The compression, or limiting, should only occur on peaks and for that matter, the optimum threshold point for a pickup is also in the lower setting on the Threshold knob, maybe between -30 to -20dBu (by design, this is also the reference level of the internal circuit).
 Around 8 or 9 o’clock, you are more than halfway within a pickup signal range.
 If you are to compress just peaks, you would set the threshold knob at about 9 o’clock or slightly above.
 At this level, a higher compression ratio makes no sense, unless is limiting you’re after.
 If you want to have a more audible feel of the compression, you would set the threshold knob bellow 9 o’clock, and the lower you go counterclockwise the smaller compression ratios you should use so that the pickup signal is not squashed too hard.
 Unless you want to use the squash as an effect!
 And here comes the “New York compression style” which means compress with a high ratio and low threshold, and mix the compressed wet signal with the dry signal.

-Worth mentioning is that all CompIQ circuits have a hard-set signal level protection; which is around 1.2Vp-p or just around… pro signal level.
-For higher input levels than that, the circuit gets into distortion, which is generated by the protection section of the circuit and not within the active electronics, like buffers and VCA.
+Worth mentioning is that all CompIQ compressors have a hard-set signal level protection which is 1.2Vp-p or just around the pro signal level.
+For higher input levels than that, the circuit gets into distortion, which is generated by the protection and not within the compression electronics.
 Such protection is needed to avoid damages within the electronics due to input spikes or accidental DC leakage.
 Anyway, guitars and basses will not get to that top-level easily, unless they are put after a device that would be cranked up.

 The Low & High cut filters should be used only when Tape Saturation is used, otherwise, they will affect the clean dry line, although, that might also be a desirable way of using the Dry/Wet Mix control.
 The filters were necessary so that they would accommodate different types of audio sources, and respond musically without introducing unwanted fuzziness on the low end (especially for bass), or make it sound brittle (especially on bright guitar pickups).